 If you want to accept Jesus Christ as your personal Savior, say the following words to God.
 Remember, saying this prayer or any other prayer will not save you.
 Only believing in Jesus Christ and His finished work on the cross for you can save you from sin.
 This prayer is simply a way to express to God your faith in Him and thank Him for providing for your salvation.
 “God, I know that I have sinned against You and deserve punishment.
 But I believe Jesus Christ took the punishment I deserve so that through faith in Him I could be forgiven.
 I receive Your offer of forgiveness and place my trust in You for salvation.
 I accept Jesus as my personal Savior!
 Thank You for Your wonderful grace and forgiveness—the gift of eternal life!
 Amen!”

+What happens when you accept Jesus as your Lord and Savior?
 Our soul is not reborn; “Only” our true self, our God-created spirit (Genesis 1:26, Genesis 2:7) is reborn at the moment when we accept Jesus as our Savior .
 And from there – if you “feed” your mind (Bible, read God’s living word) and cherish and nurture it – you begin your complete renewal.

 Romans 6:1-14 – Paul emphasized God’s grace, but some suggested to get more of grace they should do more sinning.
 He strongly opposed this idea.
 He is saying that sin ended when we became Christians even though we still do wrong things.
 We should not let sin control our lives anymore.
 We were buried with Him in baptism so we too are raised like Christ to a new life.
 Paul says we died to sin and repeats it several times throughout the chapter, because he wants us to really get his message on living a godly life.
 We are rescued from sin’s power.
 We still sin, because we are not perfect, but sin doesn’t control us.(Rom.
 6:1-4)